A Road Tour of the Island

 Bernie said that in the first year, 2004, ten signs were obtained and put up.
 The next year, the SJI Historical Society obtained a grant and the next 20 signs were added.
-Each sign costs more than $100.00 each and the refurbishing costs approximately $35.00 for each using the existing sign.
+Each sign costs more than $100.00 and the refurbishing costs approximately $35.00 for each using the existing sign.
 All of the signs currently have been refurbished and are constantly being inspected.
 They have had assistance from each township for signs in their area.

-The SJIHS hopes to get GPS locations on each of the signs and update the map to show this as well as distance between signs to better promote them to walkers, bikers, etc. Lastly, Bernie said they have their original list of sites identified as historically significant to St Joe’s history.
-The SJIHS still have 55 signs to go!
+The SJIHS hopes to get GPS locations on each of the signs and update the map to show this as well as the distance between signs to better promote them to walkers, bikers, etc. Lastly, Bernie said they have their original list of sites identified as historically significant to St Joe’s history.
+The SJIHS still has 55 signs to go!

 All of the work on this project has been done by the members of the Historical Society.
 The executive members are President: Will Clarke, Vice-President: Alice Ward, Secretary: Bernie Crosby and Treasurer: Steve Frech.
 Barb Davies, their historian has since passed away.
 The St. Joseph Island Historical Society (SJIHS) is a self-supporting organization with the mandate to research, record, and preserve the history of St. Joseph Island.
 The St. Joseph Island Historical Society was originally formed as part of a LACAC (Local Architectural Conservation Advisory Committee) and later was set up as a separate organization.
 SJIHS is a member of the Ontario Historical Society.

 The St. Joseph Island Historical Society (SJIHS) welcomes everyone to come out and enjoy a day of exploration or stay at one of the hotels, cabins or B & B’s for a weekend.
-You can tour the island by car; bicycle or you can plan walking excursions to enjoy the many historical sites available on beautiful St. Joseph Island!
+You can tour the island by car; or bicycle or you can plan walking excursions to enjoy the many historical sites available on beautiful St. Joseph Island!
 You can find a great guide to cycling St. Joseph Island here.

 To start the self-guided tour, you need to download the map with all thirty sites posted and the signage list.
 The map can be found online.